ffbeast/ffbeast.github.io/docs/en/ffbeast_commander_profiles.md

 ## Naming and auto detection

 FFBeast Commander tries to find the profile associated with module detected by telemetry each time such detection occurs.
-Matching happens by combination of game and module name.
+Matching happens by combination of game and part of module name.
 If two profiles are present for given combination, first in the list is auto selected.

 {: .important}
 > Module matching logic is still in WIP state and subject to change in next versions.